propjockey/css-api-fetch/README.md

 @property --api-3-ready { syntax: "<integer>"; inherits: true; initial-value: 0; }
 @property --api-4-ready { syntax: "<integer>"; inherits: true; initial-value: 0; }
 ```

+## Many Thanks

+[Kizu](https://front-end.social/@kizu) for [suggesting a different way to lift data to root](https://front-end.social/@kizu/113732033335417449) and for providing a firefox precision fix in the compat version.

+[T. Afif](https://front-end.social/@css) for [this article](https://frontendmasters.com/blog/how-to-get-the-width-height-of-any-element-in-only-css/) demonstrating the concept of using view timelines as a better way to measure and pass around element sizes instead of using my own [tan(atan2())](https://dev.to/janeori/css-type-casting-to-numeric-tanatan2-scalars-582j) approach to do it.

+[Bramus](https://x.com/bramus) for writing many articles on scroll and view timelines and building [amazing tools](https://scroll-driven-animations.style/tools/view-timeline/ranges/) so I could learn what I needed to make it uniquely and accurately work for this.

 ## Open Contact 👽